 The Same Rich Variety of IT Services and Skills You’re Used to Locally

 Companies like Sonatafy manage nearshore IT and software development job IT talent pools, recruiting the well-educated, experienced IT job workers that your software team needs and providing their services to you at budget-friendly prices.
 IT graduates in Latin America are ready to join your team, working as your other remote job workers do, with similar schedules, meeting times, and communication styles to fit your team’s culture.
 The skills they offer run the gamut from web developers and DevOps professionals to IT support workers and cloud solutions designers.

 The Competitive Advantage of a Hybrid IT Team at Your Company

-The pace of change for software and other technical companies has been breathtaking, and having a hybrid team, diverse in its makeup and even in its location, can help your company respond to emerging opportunities.
+The pace of change for software and other technical companies has been breathtaking, and having hybrid job teams, diverse in their makeup and even in their location, can help your company respond to emerging job opportunities.
 Even the role of CTO, chief technical officer, can be outsourced to allow just the right amount of strategy while the team works together to produce an initial product.
-Everything is flexible now, and new staffing opportunities are ready for managers who take a dynamic approach to software productivity.
+Everything is flexible now, and new staffing job opportunities are ready for managers who take a dynamic approach to software job productivity.

 Frequently Asked Questions (FAQs) About IT Staffing

 What are the skills required for IT recruiter?